-Remote Engine Start\ P. 206
+Remote Engine Start P. 218

 Key Number Tag ≫Key Number Tag Contains a number that you will need if you purchase a replacement key.
 Keep the key number tag separate from the key in a safe place outside of your vehicle.
 If you wish to purchase an additional key, contact a dealer.
 If you lose your key and you cannot start the engine, contact a dealer.
-Low Keyless Remote S ignal Strength ➢Low Keyless Remote Signal Strength lock and unlock all the doors and tag In the following cases, starting the emay be inhibited or operation may Strong radio waves are being traditional operation operation waves are being traditional operation operation waves are being traditional operation operation waves are being traditional operational operatio engine, locking/unlocking the doors and tailgate be unstable: nsmitted by nearby equipment. ote together with telecommunications obile phones, or wireless devices.
+Low Keyless Remote S gnal Strength ➢Low Keyless Remote Signal Strength Low Regiess Remote Signal Strength The vehicle transmits radio waves to locate the keyless remote when locking/ unlocking the doors, opening the boot, or to start the engine.
+In the following cases, locking/unlocking the doors or opening the boot or starting the engine may be inhibited or operation may be unstable: Strong radio waves are being transmitted by nearby equipment.
+You are carrying the keyless remote together with telecommunications equipment, laptop computers, mobile phones, or wireless devices.
+A metallic object is touching or covering the keyless remote.
 Communication between the keyless remote and the vehicle consumes the keyless remote's battery.
 Battery life is about two years, but this varies depending on regularity of use.
 The battery is consumed whenever the keyless remote is receiving strong radio waves.
 Avoid placing it near electrical appliances such as televisions and personal computers.
-It is possible to reduce battery consumption by turning off radio wave reception.
+Except Mexican models It is possible to reduce battery consumption by turning off radio wave reception.
 When you hold down the lock and unlock buttons at the same time for approximately three seconds, the LED will blink twice and radio wave reception will turn off.
 If you press any button on the keyless remote once, it will begin receiving radio waves again.